-- Each node has its own share of responsibility.
+- Each node has its share of responsibility.

-- Could work in a high capacity network.
+- It could work in a high-capacity network.

 - A single node failure affects the complete network.

-- Sometimes it becomes difficult to troubleshoot if the network is too large.
+- Sometimes it becomes difficult to troubleshoot if the network is too extensive.

 - Adding or manipulating the network affects other participants’ nodes.